idfy-io/docs/dealer/onboarding.md

 **How to use push url / JWT webhook**

-When a push url is added as a parameter in the onboarding url, the generated API keys will be delievered as a signed JWT to this address.
+When a push url is added as a parameter in the onboarding url, the generated API keys will be delievered as a signed JWT to this address \(POST\).
 If both prod and pre-prod environment is ordered they will be sent as two separate JWT messages.

 Example result: